Dr. Jonathan Schneider

 My family gets adjusted every couple of weeks, or more if they are not feeling well.
 While we seem to be constantly going from one activity to another we still find the time to eat mostly home cooked meals.
 Most of the snacks our children eat consist of fruits and vegetables.
-We recently began juicing our own fruit and vegetable juice, which the kids enjoy making and drinking.
 The kids are involved in many activities to get their exercise including soccer, t-ball, gymnastics, ice-skating, tae kwon do, and swimming.
 When the weather allows, my wife and I enjoy going on walks around the neighborhood with the kids.
 I personally enjoy biking for my main method of exercise.

 Thank you to Brookings Chiropractic Center for the opportunity to be a part of this great facility.
 I look forward to being a part of the team.

 I have always been interested in healthcare and knew it would be the best road for me to take early in life.
 Working construction in my high school years led me to value the basic structure of any house, while chiropractic led me to value the basic structure of the spine and the human body.
 My undergraduate course work started out at Mankato State University where I had the opportunity to work at the largest chiropractic office in the area for 4 years.
 This experience very much solidified why I wanted to become a doctor of chiropractic.
 I choose to attend Northwestern Health Science University for chiropractic school because of their solid foundation in the clinical sciences and diagnostic skills.
 It was also the closest to my family and friends in southern Minnesota and the family farm.